coder/docs/admin/access-control/organizations.md

 ---

 You can assign members of an [organization](../organizations.md) roles, which function like [user roles](users/user-roles.md).
-There are two roles available:
+There are five roles available:

 <table>
     <thead>